 Despite the high heat, this hairstyle and outfit has helped me survive several sweltering summer (alliteration FTW) nights already.
 Plus, I’m really excited that this lightweight dress will continue to work for my remaining six weeks of pregnancy AND after the baby arrives.
 It may be a different look without the baby bump, but I think it will be just as cute and comfortable!

 Outfit Details: Off The Shoulder Floral Dress (non-maternity but very oversized, order 1-2 sizes down | I’m 5’3 and 8 months pregnant in this picture, and I’m wearing an XS.) | Nude Lace-Up Heels ($32 + extra 10% off this week, fits true to size) | Tortoiseshell Cat Eye Sunglasses | Cream Tassel Fan Earrings c/o | Cognac Handbag (similar – under $25 + 40% off) | Gold Cuff Bracelet (similar) | Light Pink Nail Polish | Natural Pink Lip Gloss (shade is Love) c/o | Photography by KT Crabb Photography

-Now that you’ve seen my take on two summer essentials, I’d love to know your favorite beauty and fashion products for surviving the summer heat.
+Now that you’ve seen my take on two summer essentials and how to use dry shampoo, I’d love to know your favorite beauty and fashion products for surviving the summer heat.
 Whether it’s a beauty secret or a fashion item you’ve had for years, I’d love to know all of your best tips!
 By the way, don’t forget to use the discount code ASHLEY20 to get 20% off your entire Cibu purchase with through August 24th!
 If you want to learn more about Cibu products, I reviewed quite a few of their products here.